sowsan/project-tesla/README.md

 Adopted Azure serverless architecture for building a scalable prototype.
 A parent or a therpist could use a mobile app or a web browser to access the the application to start a therapy session with the child.
 All of the therapy session information stored in Azure Cosmos Db and data operations are implemented using Azure Function APIs.
 A wearable app used by the child can get the push notifications send via the Microsoft App Center push notification feature.

-High level architecture given below.
+A High level architecture used for the proof of concept is given below.

   <img src="https://github.com/sowsan/project-tesla/blob/master/Autism_Hack.jpg" width="350" alt="accessibility text">

 ## Repos
+All  of the artifacts used for the prototype architectures has been shared via its own repos below.

  - [Mobile App Repo](https://github.com/sowsan/project-tesla-mobile)
  - [Web App Repo](https://github.com/sowsan/project-tesla-web)
  - [Wearable App Repo](https://github.com/sowsan/project-tesla-wear)